genomicsclass/book/pages/exploratory_data_analysis.md

 ![Heights of father and son pairs plotted against each other.](figure/exploratory_data_analysis-scatterplot-1.png)

 The scatter plot shows a general trend: the taller the father, the taller the son.
-A summary of this trend is the correlation coefficient which in this cases is 0.5.
+A summary of this trend is the correlation coefficient, which in this cases is 0.5.
 We will motivate this statistic by trying to predict the son's height using the father's height.